President’s Letter

 5:15 PM: Open Jam

-Musicians bring songs to lead in the circle while others provide backup and harmony.
-This jam continues upstairs during the concert.
+Anyone can bring songs to lead in the circle while others provide backup and harmony.

 5:15 PM: Songwriters Collaborative